SpektraSystems/Sophos-on-Azure/Hands-on-Lab/Configure-WAF(Web Application Firewall)-in-Sophos-and-Public-the-IIS-Website-via-XG.md

-# Configure WAF(Web Application Firewall) in Sophos and Public the IIS Website via XG
+# Configure Web Application Firewall in Sophos and Public the IIS Website via XG

 1. Login to Azure by using the provided credentials.
 To login to azure go to [portal.azure.com](https://portal.azure.com/)